Shamakhi: History

 Shamakhi was in antiquity part of successive Persian empires and was first mentioned as Kamachia by the ancient Greco-Roman Egyptian geographer Claudius Ptolemaeus in the 1st to 2nd century AD.
 Shamakhi was an important town during the Middle Ages and served as a capital of the Shirvanshah realm from the 8th to 15th centuries.

-Shamakhi maintained economic and cultural relations with India and China in the 12th century, and the excavation of pottery containers prove that Shamakhi also had relations with the Central Asian cities at around the same time.
+Shamakhi maintained economic and cultural relations with India and China in the 12th century, and the excavation of pottery containers proves that Shamakhi also had relations with the Central Asian cities at around the same time.
 Copper coins found in Shamakhi during archaeological excavations, porcelain containers produced in China, caravanserais serving international trade, prove the role of ancient Shamakhi in the Silk Road.

-The Catholic friar, missionary and explorer William of Rubruck passed through it on his return journey from the Mongol Great Khan's court.
+The Catholic friar, missionary, and explorer William of Rubruck passed through it on his return journey from the Mongol Great Khan's court.
 In 1476 Venetian diplomat Giosafat Barbaro, while describing the city, stated: "This [Sammachi] is a good city; it has from four to five thousand houses, it produces silk, cotton as well as other things according to its tradition.".

 In 1500–1501, it was taken by the Safavid dynasty.
 Following the conquest of the area by the first Safavid ruler Ismail I, he allowed the descendants of Farrukh Yassar to rule Shamakhi and the rest of Shirvan under Safavid suzerainty.
-This lasted until 1538, when his son and successor, king Tahmasp I (r.
+This lasted until 1538, when his son and successor, Shah Tahmasp I (r.
 1524–1576), turned the territory into a full Safavid province and appointed its first Safavid governor.
 From then on, Shamakhi functioned as the capital of the Shirvan province.
-In 1562 Englishman Anthony Jenkinson described the city in the following terms: "This city is five days' walk on camels from the sea, now it has fallen a lot; it is predominantly populated by Armenians..."
+In 1562, Englishman Anthony Jenkinson described the city in the following terms: "This city is five days' walk on camels from the sea; now it has fallen a lot; it is predominantly populated by Armenians..."